sebastian/signpost-chef/README.md

 Prereqs, i.e. you will need the following:

 - A clean ubuntu installation
-- Password less sudo
+- A user account with passwordless sudo
 - Some time
-- A domain name pointed to the machine
+- A domain name pointed at the machine